At 15, Yelp finally wants to get to know us better

 If there were a Hall of Fame for the internet’s most comfortably familiar offerings, Yelp would be a first-ballot inductee.
-The service, which is about to turn 15—it went live in October 2004—has long been synonymous with user reviews (100 million of them to date) and facts about restaurants and other local businesses, with a down-to-earth vibe and aesthetic that have remained remarkably consistent over the years.
+The service, which is about to turn 15—it went live in October 2004—has long been synonymous with user reviews (almost 200 million of them to date) and facts about restaurants and other local businesses, with a down-to-earth vibe and aesthetic that have remained remarkably consistent over the years.
 Even its logo is just a cleaned-up version of the one it adopted early on.
 The experience it delivers is the digital equivalent of a favorite pair of shoes.

 But in a way, it’s been a pair of shoes that only came in one size.
 Everybody perusing businesses in the same area has gotten the same search results and recommendations, as if people didn’t have wildly different preferences based on an array of factors.
 Now Yelp is introducing a significant new twist to the way it helps match up consumers and businesses.
 The app will let you specify dozens of things about yourself—from a love of BBQ to a desire for gender-neutral restrooms—and will take these items into account.